aws-powertools/powertools-lambda-java/docs/utilities/batch.md

     in most cases the defaults work well, and changing them is more likely to decrease performance (see [here](https://www.baeldung.com/java-when-to-use-parallel-stream#fork-join-framework)
     and [here](https://dzone.com/articles/be-aware-of-forkjoinpoolcommonpool)).
-    In situations where this may be useful - such as performing IO-bound work in parallel - make sure to measure before and after!
+    In situations where this may be useful, such as performing IO-bound work in parallel, make sure to measure before and after!

+When using parallel processing with X-Ray tracing enabled, the Tracing utility automatically handles trace context propagation to worker threads.
+This ensures that subsegments created during parallel message processing appear under the correct parent segment in your X-Ray trace, maintaining proper trace hierarchy and visibility into your batch processing performance.

 === "Example with SQS"